Is Germany liable in US drone killing of Iran's Soleimani? | DW | 22.04.2020

 Prosecutors won't look into Angela Merkel as an accessory to the Iranian general's killing, which the US may have coordinated via the Ramstein Air Base.
 The case creates uncomfortable questions for Germany's government.

-German prosecutors have decided not to pursue charges of accessory to murder against Chancellor Angela Merkel and key Cabinet ministers recommended by the Left party following the killing of Iranian General Qassem Soleimani in a US drone attack in Baghdad, Iraq, on January 3.
+German prosecutors will not pursue a request by members of the Left party to investigate Chancellor Angela Merkel and key Cabinet ministers as accessories to the killing of Iranian General Qassem Soleimani in a US drone attack in Baghdad, Iraq, in January.

-The assassination of Soleimani, one of Iran's most powerful military leaders and the commander of the Revolutionary Guard's extraterritorial Quds Force, caused a massive escalation of tensions between the United States and Iran, provoking a retaliatory missile strike on US locations in Iraq and increasing tension throughout the Middle East.
+The January 3 assassination of Soleimani — one of Iran's most powerful military leaders and the commander of the Revolutionary Guard's extraterritorial Quds Force — in Baghdad caused a massive escalation of tensions between the United States and Iran, provoking a retaliatory missile strike on US locations in Iraq and increasing tension throughout the Middle East.
 At the time, the German Foreign Ministry itself cautiously questioned the legality of the killing, noting that the United States had not offered "information justifying its reasoning."

 Read more: Germany split on path forward in US-Iran conflict